iojason/linker/README.md

 MIT

-But feel free to tag me @iojason and bring me that sweet juice and fame.
+But feel free to tag me @iojason and bring me that sweet fame.
 Please do share it with your friends and families to help the learn programming.
 Appreciate the love.

 > Technology is best when it brings people together.
 > —Matt Mullenweg